 Since the majority of the technical design of SMIP has already been completed, this document is not intended as a design artefact.
 Rather, it is aimed to be an informative, high level explanation of the overall logical architecture to help contextualise more detailed specifications.
 It is a logical architecture and so, there is detail that is not covered such as the physical architecture and logical technology model.
 Many of the models included are in sufficient detail to convey the architecture but may not include every detailed element as these are contained in the referenced specifications.
 The scope is the core smart metering system – that is the Smart Metering Equipment, the communications networks and DCC systems that enable access to the system by Service Users.

-In all cases, requirements specified in normative documents such as SEC[2], SMETS[3], CHTS[4], GBCS[5], DUIS[6], MMC[7], CPA Security Characteristics[8] and others take precedence over any statement contained within this document.
+In all cases, requirements specified in normative documents such as SEC[2], SMETS2[3], CHTS[4], GBCS[5], DUIS[6], MMC[7], CPA Security Characteristics[8] and others take precedence over any statement contained within this document.

 Where high level architectural views are supported by more detailed specifications, these are signposted to the relevant specification where possible.